The Power of the Tongue!

 And wisdom?
-Wisdom is knowing when to speak out, and when not to, when to act, and when to wait before acting.
+Wisdom is knowing when to speak and when to be silent, when to act, and when to wait before acting.
 As James told his community: “Show by your good life that your works are done with (the) gentleness born of wisdom.”
 (3:13) Good advice for all.
 Amen

 The Rev’d JoAnn Todd, Rector The Regional Ministry of Hope

 Mark Douglas in Theological Perspective for James 3: 1-12 in Feasting on the Work, Year B Vol 4.